raspberrypilearning/challenge-discussion/en/step_1.md

 **Did you know?** 'emotes' are a way of showing the personality of a character in a game.
 They can use speech, sounds, movement and graphic effects, just like in Scratch.
 Do you play any games that use emotes?
 </div>

+> **Did you know?** 'emotes' are a way of showing the personality of a character in a game.
+They can use speech, sounds, movement and graphic effects, just like in Scratch.
+Do you play any games that use emotes?